GavinMendelGleason/blog/entries/gradual_typing.md

 as well as BSON types but we have not drawn the entire thing here.
-Some elements in this data hierarchy are really themselves *refinements* in that they do not change data layout, and indeed which actually change data-layout is somewhat arbitrary since it could in principle be given a different layout.
+Some elements in this data hierarchy are really themselves *refinements* in that they do not change data layout, and indeed which types actually change data-layout is somewhat arbitrary since many could, in principle be given a different layout or the same layout.

 An example of such a refinement of a layout is `Token` which is actually simply a `string` in terms of its representation.